 CLP is legally binding across the EU Member States and directly applicable to all industrial sectors.
 It requires manufacturers, importers or downstream users of substances or mixtures to classify, label and package their hazardous chemicals appropriately before placing them on the market.

 Although CLP is a separate legislation, the information it generates is part of REACH registration.

 The European Chemicals Agency (ECHA) is the lead authority for its implementation.

 Staying informed about CLP is important.
-Please find below the most frequent questions:
+Please find below some relevant FAQs: